A01752391/Videojuego/GDD.md

 ### **Controls**

 The player will interact with the game moving pieces by clicking on them, and then selecting a valid square, following traditional chess movement rules.
-Each time a piece is selected or clicked upon, the squares where the piece can move will be lighted up.
+Each time a piece is selected or clicked upon, the squares

+where the piece can move will be lighted up.

 The basic trigger events are the following:

 - Left click: select/move piece.
 - Right click: view piece info (abilities, stats).
 - Key I: open inventory (power-ups & tickets).
-- Key S: open shop during shop phase.
+- Key Esq: Open menu (continue, new run, main menu).

 The triggerable in-game events:

 - Purchase of upgraded pieces or special tiles during shop phase.
+-

 ### **Mechanics**